eayin2/bacula_scripts/README.md

 optional arguments:
   -h, --help  show this help message and exit
   -d          Remove purged jobs from catalog and disk -dry        Simulate deletion

+#### usage: bacula_prune_all [-h] [-p] [-dry]

+ bacula-prune-all.py

+Prune all existing volumes.
+Run `bconsole prune volume=x yes` for all existing volumes.
+Latter command will only prune the volume, if the configured retention time is passed.

+Run this before bacula_del_purged_vols to force bacula to apply prunes rules for all volumes.

+NO CONFIG

+optional arguments:
+  -h, --help  show this help message and exit
+  -p          Prune all volumes
+  -dry        Simulate deletion